gidgethub/gidgethub/docs/abc.rst

         dictionary is expected to work with lower-case keys.

-    .. abstractcoroutine:: _sleep(seconds: float) -> None
+    .. abstractcoroutine:: sleep(seconds: float) -> None

         An abstract :term:`coroutine` which causes the coroutine to sleep for the specified number of seconds.
-This is used to help prevent the user from going over their request `rate limit <https://developer.github.com/v3/#rate-limiting>`_.
+This is provided to help prevent from going over one's
+        `rate limit <https://developer.github.com/v3/#rate-limiting>`_.

+        .. versionchanged:: 2.0

+            Renamed from ``_sleep()``.

     .. coroutine:: getitem(url: str, url_vars: Dict[str, str] = {}, *, accept=sansio.accept_format()) -> Any